All Episodes

 They're smart.

-Yeah, it's a it's a condescending argument, right?
+Yeah, it's a condescending argument, right?

-Then well, the American people might not be able to understand.
+Well, the American people might not be able to understand.

-They have to have everything spoon fed to them.
+They have to have everything spoon-fed to them.

-And it's it's one of the reasons why when the Hill compiled all the newspaper endorsements going into the election, we found 57 of 59 major newspapers had endorsed Hillary Clinton.
+And it's one of the reasons why when the Hill compiled all the newspaper endorsements going into the election, we found 57 of 59 major newspapers had endorsed Hillary Clinton.

 And these are papers around the country telling people how to vote, how they should think, why they should vote for Hillary Clinton.